SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    Its feature-rich nature, extensibility, and community support make it an invaluable asset in the realm of digital integrated circuit design.

+   > *You can refer to Magic manual [here](http://opencircuitdesign.com/magic/magic_docs.html)*

    **1.3 Netgen**

    ![image](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_and_pmos_using_sky130pdk/assets/57873021/215efd81-b834-4845-a390-d8c8be694ed2)

-   Netgen is an open-source netlist comparison and verification tool used in the field of electronic design automation (EDA).
+   [Netgen](http://opencircuitdesign.com/netgen/) is an open-source netlist comparison and verification tool used in the field of electronic design automation (EDA).
 It provides a powerful platform for analyzing and comparing digital circuit netlists to ensure consistency and correctness across different stages of the design process.

    Netgen supports a wide range of netlist formats, including popular industry standards like SPICE and Verilog.
 It offers comprehensive netlist parsing and analysis